IUB-RHouse/Engagement_Tracking_Algorithm/README.md

     1. In the first one run the *roscore* command
     2. In the second one go to `catkin_ws/src/Azure_Kinect_ROS_Driver/launch/` and run *roslaunch driver.launch*
         - If you get an error saying `Resource not found: azure_kinect_ros_driver`, run step 6 of the Azure Kinect Setup Instructions
     3. In the third one go to `catkin_ws/src/Engagement_Tracking_Algorithm/`.
 You will use this terminal to run this algorithm.
-Please read "Recording Instructions" or "Analysis Instructions" for how to run this program.
+Please read "Recording Instructions" or "Analysis Instructions" for how to run this program

 ## Recording Instructions
 1. In the root of this folder (which should be `~/catkin_ws/src/Engagement_Tracking_Algorithm)`, open a terminal and run *python scripts/listener.py -r \[Duration (in seconds, optional)\]*